paulkarpenko/us-code-ui/uscode/title-07-agriculture/chapter-025-export-standards-for-apples.md

 <a id="section-584"></a>
 ## § 584.
-Shipments of less than carload lots; exemptions
+Exemptions

-Apples in less than carload lots as defined by the Secretary may, in his discretion, be shipped to any foreign country without complying with the provisions of this chapter.
+**(a) In general** Apples in less than carload lots as defined by the Secretary may, in his discretion, be shipped to any foreign country without complying with the provisions of this chapter.

+**(b) Bulk containers** Apples may be shipped to Canada in bulk containers without complying with the provisions of this chapter.

 ### Statutory Notes

 #### Amendments
+2014—Pub.
+L. 113–79 inserted section catchline, designated existing provisions as subsec. (a), inserted heading, and added subsec. (b).

 1999—Pub.
 L. 106–96 struck out “or pears” after “Apples”.

+#### Regulations
+Pub.
+L. 113–79, title X, § 10009(c), Feb.
+7, 2014, 128 Stat.
+949, provided that: “Not later than 60 days after the date of enactment of this Act [Feb.
+7, 2014], the Secretary [of Agriculture] shall issue regulations to carry out the amendments made by this section [amending this section and [section 589 of this title](./chapter-025-export-standards-for-apples.md#section-589)].”

 <a id="section-585"></a>